Aesyx Dollar (AXD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Aesyx Dollar Historical Price

-According to the latest data gathered on Aesyx Dollar live price page, the current price of Aesyx Dollar is 0.985173USD.
+According to the latest data gathered on Aesyx Dollar live price page, the current price of Aesyx Dollar is 0.984766USD.
 The circulating supply of Aesyx Dollar(AXD) is

 In the past 24 hours, Aesyx Dollar has shown a price movement of